-After you enter a file name and press \square , Anzio sends the filename and a \square (for the | at the end of the key definition).
+After you enter a file name and press , Anzio sends the filename and a , (for the | at the end of the key definition).

-There are more sophisticated ways to prompt the user.
-See the PROMPT/S command.
+There are more sophisticated ways to display information to the user.
+See the MESSAGE command.

-4.7.5 Quoting Special Keys With '~'
+4.8.5 Quoting Special Keys With '~'

 Use a tilde ~ to "quote" a special character.
 The character after a tilde is transmitted, not interpreted.
-So, to program a key to send $\{A\}$, enter:
+So, to program a key to send {A}, enter: